From HandWiki - Reading time: 8 min

 The calorie is a unit of energy that originated from the caloric theory of heat.[1][2]
-The large calorie, food calorie, dietary calorie, or kilogram calorie is defined as the amount of heat needed to raise the temperature of one kilogram of water by one degree Celsius (or one kelvin).[1][3]
-The small calorie or gram calorie is defined as the amount of heat needed to cause the same increase in one gram of water.[3][4][5][1]
-Thus, 1 large calorie is equal to 1000 small calories.
+The small calorie or gram calorie is defined as the amount of heat needed to raise the temperature of one milliliter of water by one degree Celsius (or one kelvin).[3][4][5]
+In the US, "large calorie" is also used to mean kilocalorie (1 kcal = 1000 cal) .[1][3]

 In nutrition and food science, the term calorie and the symbol cal may refer to the large unit or to the small unit in different regions of the world.
 It is generally used in publications and package labels to express the energy value of foods in per serving or per weight, recommended dietary caloric intake,[6][7] metabolic rates, etc. Some authors recommend the spelling Calorie and the symbol Cal (both with a capital C) if the large calorie is meant, to avoid confusion;[8] however, this convention is often ignored.[6][7][8]

-In physics and chemistry the word calorie and its symbol usually refer to the small unit; the large one being called kilocalorie.
-However, the kcal is not officially part of SI, and is regarded as obsolete,[2] having been replaced in many uses by the SI unit of energy, the joule (J).[9]
+In physics and chemistry, the word calorie and its symbol usually refer to the small unit, the large one being called kilocalorie (kcal).
+However, the calorie is not part of the International System of Units (SI) and is regarded as obsolete,[2] having been replaced by the SI derived unit of energy, the joule (J),[9] or the kilojoule (kJ) for 1,000 joules.

 The term "calorie" comes from la calor 'heat'.[12]
 It was first introduced by Nicolas Clément, as a unit of heat energy, in lectures on experimental calorimetry during the years 1819–1824.
 This was the "large" calorie.[2][13][14]
 The term (written with lowercase "c") entered French and English dictionaries between 1841 and 1867.